-When called on a database that has been opened with sliced support, the DB->associate() method is automatically called on each supporting slice database.
+When called on a database that has been opened with sliced support, the Db::associate() method is automatically called on each supporting slice database.

-The DB->associate() method returns a non-zero error value on failure and 0 on success.
+The Db::associate() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.